 We comply with all applicable government laws, rules and regulations and it is the responsibility of each employee to adhere to the standards and restrictions imposed by those laws, rules and regulations.
-Our employees are required to attend firmwide annual compliance training and to complete compliance certifications annually and in some instances, quarterly.
+All new employees attend a compliance training session with a compliance officer, and thereafter, employees are required to attend firmwide annual compliance training and to complete compliance certifications annually and in some instances, quarterly.

 As we believe that our employees are our greatest asset, we recognize the importance of investing in their continued development.
 We provide a variety of opportunities for our employees to build new skills and further their career development.
-These include job-specific training courses, virtual executive lunches and webinars hosted by various departments to gain a holistic view of the company.
-We also support employees continuing education, including through our educational reimbursement program.
-In addition, we invest in our current and future leaders through leadership development courses and coaching.
+These include job-specific training courses, virtual executive lunches and webinars hosted by various departments to gain a holistic view of the Company.
+We also support employees continuing education, including through our educational assistance program.
+In addition, we invest in our current and future leaders through leadership development courses and coaching, and through our WIN mentorship program, we connect WIN members of all genders with leaders who can help them achieve their career development goals.
 We also hold monthly town halls to inform our employees of business developments and job openings for those seeking career development opportunities.